jnk0le/RFM7x-lib/README.md

 This is one of the most chinesed chinese nRF24l01+ fake.
 It is assumed to be SI24R1 and always opens discussion about legality of missing RF filtering, but after some testing it turns out to be ordinary bk2425.
-If we look at schematics, there is not much missing:
+But if we look at schematics, there is not much missing:

 ![compare_schematics](pics/schematic.png)